PhilipPaulJohnson/Monopoly/readme.md

 OVERVIEW: This Python app encapsulates the classic board game, Monopoly.
 All official cards, board-spaces, etc. have been imported

-HOW IT WORKS: This is a text-based Four Player Monopoly game (You vs 3 computer generated players) that is run in your terminal or in the cloud @ pythonanywhere (RECOMMENDED)
+HOW IT WORKS: This is a text-based four player Monopoly game (You vs 3 computer generated players) that is run in your terminal or in the cloud @ pythonanywhere (RECOMMENDED)

 WHERE IT'S GOING: At this time the game is capped at 45 turns till I develop end-game and mortgage functions